Zmost/Zmost/README.md

-I'm currently a student at Labschool Upi Bandung High School I’m currently learning HTML, CSS, and JS
+I'm currently a student at Labschool Upi Bandung High School and I’m currently learning HTML, CSS, and JS
 <!--
 **Zmost/Zmost** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.